opyate/ippalette/README.md

-# IP Pallet
+# IP Palettte

-A micro site that creates and displays a color pallet based on the viewers ip address.
+A micro site that creates and displays a color palette based on the viewer's IP address.